laravel/vapor-docs/1.0/projects/environments.md

 :::tip Detecting Timeouts In Logs

-Remember, you can use the [Vapor UI package](#installing-the-vapor-ui) for searching for timeout occurrences.
+Remember, you can use the [Vapor UI dashboard package](#installing-the-vapor-ui) to search for timeout occurrences.

-For that, you should visit the `/vapor-ui` URL, and filter logs by "TIMEOUT".
 :::

 ## Scheduler